-Converse is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Converse is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Converse is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Converse who work in office and administrative support (16.31%), sales jobs (9.94%), and business and financial occupations (7.26%).
+There are especially a lot of people living in Converse who work in office and administrative support (14.77%), sales jobs (10.74%), and teaching (7.93%).

 Also of interest is that Converse has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Converse in 2010 was $24,269, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
-This equates to an annual income of $97,076 for a family of four.
+The per capita income in Converse in 2010 was $23,844, which is middle income relative to Texas and the nation.
+This equates to an annual income of $95,376 for a family of four.
 However, Converse contains both very wealthy and poor people as well.

 The most common language spoken in Converse is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Polish.